OpenSPP/documentation/_sources/modules/spp_area.md.txt

     * Provides tools for importing area data in bulk from Excel files, streamlining the process of populating the area hierarchy.
     * Implements validation rules during the import process to ensure data integrity, such as checking for required fields, data types, and hierarchical consistency.
     * Utilizes the Queue Job module to perform data validation and import operations in the background, preventing performance issues and providing a smoother user experience.
+    * Ability to localize the name of the imported area.

 ## Conclusion